Transitioning IT infrastructure to the cloud helps enhance operational productivity, agility, cost savings, and security.

 Applications such as Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) often consist of many VMs and huge databases containing terabytes worth of data.
 While much of the data stays idle most of the time, these applications and databases still require capacity planning to prepare for seasonal peaks.

 There are two big benefits to getting these applications and their datasets into the cloud.
 First, you’ll greatly reduce your servers and storage costs to host and run the data.
 Secondly, these applications can benefit from the elasticity of the cloud by easily adding more computing power or storage during peak seasons.

 If you are not ready to dive into the cloud, these specific workloads are great opportunities to begin your adoption of the cloud and become familiar with the technology and benefits.
 Greater profitability awaits as you move more and more to fully functional cloud workspaces that include email services, collaboration tools, data backup and disaster recovery, and applications of your choice.

-Contact us today for a live demo about how MyCloudIT can enable you to move the whole workspace to the cloud without extensive cloud knowledge.
+Ready to see how MyCloudIT can enable you to move the whole workspace to the cloud without extensive cloud knowledge?